 - i.
 Board members of DCU Sport; - ii.
 DCU Sport Staff Full-time; Part-time and volunteers; - iii.
 DCU Sport Support personnel (e.g. Physiotherapists, Masseurs); - iv.
 DCU Sport Coaches, Assistant Coaches, Managers and Trainers; - v.
-Players and participants; - vi.
-Guest Referees, Adjudicators, Assessors and other officials;
+Players and participants;

 - vii.
-Members of DCU Sport facilities; - viii.
-DCU Sport Clubs and associated organisations; - ix.
-Other invited guest organisations or associations using DCU Sport facilities; - x.
-Any other person(s); groups; organisation or associations that may rent or pay for the use of DCU Sport facilities on a casual or formal basis; - xi.
+Guest Referees, Adjudicators, Assessors and other officials; - viii.
+Members of DCU Sport facilities;

+- ix.
+DCU Sport Clubs and associated organisations; - x.
+Other invited guest organisations or associations using DCU Sport facilities; - xi.
+Any other person(s); groups; organisation or associations that may rent or pay for the use of DCU Sport facilities on a casual or formal basis; - xii.
 Parents, guardians, carers; spectators and sponsors to the full extent that is possible.